 1) Design Is Not Attractive Enough

 If your website is not designed well, it will fail to attract people.
-Good design makes a site more appealing to the visitors, who will then go through the content and convert it into leads.
+Good design makes a site more appealing to visitors, who will then go through the content and convert it into leads.
 A lead generation website design should be interactive, responsive, and user-friendly.
 It should also be compatible with all devices so that visitors can access it from anywhere and at any time.

 2) You Don’t Have A Proper Call-To-Action (CTA)